 The bottom line?
 As a woman in business, you’ve got a lot of resources waiting for you.
 Take the time to explore them and find the ones that help your business thrive.

 While you’re busy setting up and planning your business, you won’t want to neglect your customers and the assistance that they may need.
 Fortunately, you don’t have to worry about that when you enlist the help of the dedicated virtual receptionists at Smith.ai.
-Let us field the chats, phone calls, Facebook messages, and more, so that you can focus on getting your business funded, organized, and in a place where it can thrive.
+Let us field the chats, phone calls,and moreso that you can focus on getting your business funded, organized, and in a place where it can thrive.

 Plus, our team will even work with you to streamline your service strategy and come up with a solution to field every single message and call perfectly so that your business never misses a beat, even if you’re up to your ears in grant paperwork and other operational tasks.